 The lecture was followed by an interesting Q&A session, during which especially difference between urban and rural areas was further highlighted.
 Questions regarding the Electoral College and voter suppression were also examined.
 Additionally, the importance of historical memory was addressed, especially as it relates to whites southerners’ embrace of a culture of victimhood and how that motivates southern politics.

 More than 40 people attended the lecture.
-The lecture was recorded and will soon be available at the RIAS YouTube channel.
+The lecture was recorded and is available at the RIAS YouTube channel.